-My kids have been really excited about blackberry season!
+And my kids!
+Well, my kids are always really excited about blackberry season!
+They love going out and picking right in our own backyard.
 The dessert they have been eagerly awaiting the most is blackberry pie.
 I still haven’t made the pie even though we’ve had the blackberries around for a couple of weeks.
 When a pie just seems like too much work, I love to make blackberry crisp (so I have made lots of crisps lately).
 When we don’t have enough blackberries to harvest for a crisp, I use apples to complete the filling.

 - 2 cups organic oats (use certified organic if needed)